JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 \mathcal{A} \times \mathcal{S} \rightarrow [0, 1]$ is the transition function, $R: \mathcal{S} \times \mathcal{A}
 \rightarrow \mathbb{R}$ is the reward function, and $O: \mathcal{Z} \times \mathcal{A} \times \mathcal{S} \rightarrow [0,1]$ is the observation function.
 In a POMDP, our goal is to compute a policy $\pi$ that maps beliefs to actions $\pi: b \rightarrow a$.
 For
-QMDP, a belief can be represented by a discrete probabiltiy distribution over the state space (although there may be other ways to define a belief in general and POMDPs.jl allows this flexibility).
+QMDP, a belief can be represented by a discrete probability distribution over the state space (although there may be other ways to define a belief in general and POMDPs.jl allows this flexibility).

 Before thinking about how we can compute a policy, lets first think of how we can write the optimal value function for a POMDP.
 Recall that in an MDP, the optimal value function simply represents the maximum expected utility from a given state.
 The idea is similar in a POMDP, but now we can think of the optimal value function with respect to a belief, and not just a single state.
-Since our beleif is a probability distribution over the states, we can write the value function as follows:
+Since our belief is a probability distribution over the states, we can write the value function as follows:

 $U^{*}(b) = \max_{a} \sum_{s} b(s)R(s,a)$